classredefined/Mean_variance_portfolio/README.md

 # Portfolio Analysis Project
-Constructing portfolios under mean-variance framework (maximum sharpe ratio MSR, minimum variance portfolio MVP) and analyzing the performance of them in comparison with equally weighted portfolio (EWP)
+Constructing portfolios under mean-variance framework (maximum sharpe ratio MSR, minimum variance portfolio MVP) and analyzing the performance of them in comparison with an equal weighted portfolio (EWP)